MicrosoftDocs/security/security-docs/zero-trust/develop/overprivileged-permissions.md

 ## Overprivileged applications

-When an entity asks for or receives more permissions than it needs, it's overprivileged.
-The definition of *overprivileged application* in Microsoft identity platform is, "any application that's been granted an unused or reducible permission."
+An entity is  overprivileged when it asks for or receives more permissions than it needs.
+The definition of *overprivileged application* in Microsoft identity platform is, "any application with unused or reducible permissions."

 Let's use Microsoft Graph as part of the Microsoft identity platform in a real-world example to better understand unused permission and reducible permission.